data2health/resource-discovery/README.md

 # Specific Aim

-The mission of the CD2H Resource Discovery Core is to support discovery of the rich landscape of expertise available within the CTSAs and beyond, and to provide a robust infrastructure for supporting attribution of the diverse types of contributions needed to perform translational team science.
+The mission of the CD2H Resource Discovery Core is to support discovery of the rich landscape of expertise and resources available within the CTSA hubs and beyond, and to provide a robust infrastructure for supporting attribution of the diverse types of contributions needed to perform translational team science.

 # Research Strategy
 We leverage effective strategies and inventive approaches to build